cisco/mindmeld/source/userguide/auto_annotator.rst

 	sa.unannotate()

-Alternatively, you can :attr:`unannotate` using the Command-Line:
+Alternatively, you can :attr:`unannotate` using the command-line:

 .. code-block:: console